 To address these challenges, financial organizations are turning to modern, automated data quality solutions that can help them improve data quality and drive business value.

-Traditional data governance tools, such as Collibra and Informatica, while effective for compliance, can be cumbersome and time-consuming to use.
-Additionally, these legacy tools may not be able to model complex business rules, making it difficult for organizations to fully leverage their data for business insights and growth.
+While effective for compliance, traditional data governance tools, such as Collibra and Informatica, can be cumbersome and time-consuming.
+Additionally, these legacy tools may need help to model complex business rules, making it difficult for organizations to leverage their data for business insights and growth fully.

 In addition to implementing the right tools and technologies, financial organizations must also focus on building a data-driven culture.
-This includes investing in training and development programs for data literacy, as well as engaging business users in the data quality process.
-By fostering a culture of data-driven decision making and encouraging employee participation, organizations can ensure that data quality becomes an integral part of their overall business strategy.
+This includes investing in training and development programs for data literacy and engaging business users in the data quality process.
+By fostering a culture of data-driven decision-making and encouraging employee participation, organizations can ensure that data quality becomes an integral part of their overall business strategy.

-In conclusion, the financial industry has traditionally focused on data quality for regulatory compliance, but as the industry is recognizing the need for improving data quality to unlock business value through accurate insights, operational efficiency and growth.
-Legacy data governance tools are not sufficient to achieve agility and effective data quality.
-Organizations need to invest in fit for purpose data quality process and tools that are focused on business value of data quality with a focus on improving data quality through business engagement, modeling business rules, and integrating with specific data governance and data integration tools.
-With data quality costing financial institutions an average of $3.1 million per year in lost revenue, it is crucial for the financial industry to take action and invest in modern, automated data quality solutions to achieve competitive advantage.
+The financial industry has traditionally focused on data quality for regulatory compliance, but the industry is recognizing the need for improving data quality to unlock business value through accurate insights, operational efficiency, and growth.
+Legacy data governance tools must be more robust to achieve agility and effective data quality.
+Organizations need to invest in fit-for-purpose data quality processes and tools focused on the business value of data quality with a focus on improving data quality through business engagement, modeling business rules, and integrating with specific data governance and data integration tools.
+With data quality costing financial institutions an average of $3.1 million per year in lost revenue, the financial industry must invest in modern, automated data quality solutions to achieve a competitive advantage.